This is the story of how I became fluent in Japanese, including the ability to read novels, within a year.

 4. I did my daily reviews in the App and never missed a day

 I watched nearly all of the eight seasons (available at that time, there are 14 now) in April to July and various other programs recorded off of TV, forcing myself to get 20 sentences each day before going to bed.

-In August went to a bookstore and asked the clerk what popular novels were currently out in the detective/murder mystery category and then asked who the most popular author was.
-I figured the most popular author probably wrote in a way that wouldn’t be too hard to understand (think Dan Brown vs. Shakespeare), and if I liked them they would have more books I could read.
+In August went to a bookstore and asked the clerk what popular novels were currently out in the detective/murder mystery category and then asked who the most famous author was.
+I figured the most popular author probably wrote in a way that wouldn’t be too hard to understand (think Dan Brown vs. Shakespeare), and if I liked them, they would have more books I could read.
 I chose a Higashino Keigo novel.

-It was really hard and slow going at first, but by the end of the year, I was reading at half the speed that I can read English books and I enjoyed them.
+It was hard and slow going at first, but by the end of the year, I was reading at half the speed that I can read English books and I enjoyed them.
 This was before digital books were mainstream, so looking up vocabulary took a long time.
 Now, with the ability to download TV on demand from Netflix and double-click on ebooks to look up vocabulary, things are a lot easier.

 The daily time spent was 3-4 hours.